 Bell Cedar Swamp, historically once a place for the felling and milling of giant cedar trees, is a highly significant Atlantic white cedar swamp that drains into Wyassup Brook, Spalding Pond, and Green Fall River.
 There are few trails through the rugged and wild eco-system.
 It is composed of decomposed peats and deep muck, stagnant slow-moving water, spectacular and critical Atlantic white cedar stands and other imperiled natural habitats that support rare and uncommon plants like green adder’s mouth orchid, nettled Chain fern, and Hessel’s Hairstreak butterfly.

-The Green Falls Rift Valley is memorable, a most dramatic and majestic six-mile long fault line, the river flowing beneath steep rocky ridge lines and embankments rising over 400’ on either side, with dark, green forests.
+Geology/Hydrology – The Green Falls Rift Valley is a memorable, dramatic and majestic six-mile long fault line, with the river flowing beneath steep rocky ridge lines and embankments rising over 400’ on either side, with dark, green forests.
 This lineament is the result of a geological traumatization of the southern RI and CT borderlands that took place during the assemblage and subsequent breakup of the Pangea supercontinent.

 The rich flood-plain soils at the river’s southern end continue in agriculture with five farms in production.
 There are over 375 acres under purchase of development rights to ensure that these prime farm soils will be continued to be used only for agriculture.